-All staff receive training and updates on a regular basis regarding changes, updates to special educational need.
-SENDCo is up to date and aware of different interventions and possible provisions.
-SENDCo knows how to access specialist and individualised support from agencies.
-Named Aspire Inclusion Lead, Evelyn Kyne.
-SENDCo is trained to deliver Dyslexia Screening.
-There are named adults who are 'Teamteach' trained (Mr James Ross, Miss Sarah Harper, Mrs • Family Information Service website is available for parents and staff to access guidance and advice.
-Outside agencies/specialists provide training to meet needs and support.
-Amanda Olver, Mrs Jo Moine and Mrs Eden Straw) All teaching staff have had an introduction to Trauma Informed Schools training.
-SENDCo is trained as a Designated Deputy Safeguarding Lead.
-The Head of School is the Designated Safeguarding Lead.
-TA's are trained as Read, Write Inc practitioners.
-Two members of staff have received Trauma Informed training (Mrs Kirsten Austin and Miss Sarah Harper)
+- SENDCo is up to date and aware of different interventions and possible provisions. - SENDCo is trained to deliver Dyslexia Screening. - Outside agencies/specialists provide training to meet needs and support. - SENDCo is trained as a Designated Deputy Safeguarding Lead. - The Head of School is the Designated Safeguarding Lead. - TA's are trained as Read, Write Inc practitioners. - One member of staff has received Trauma Informed training (Mrs Kirsten Austin)